imv-uw/trifuse/README.md

 ## Build

 1. Download the project files and open `Cpd.sln` with Visual Studio 2019 or later on Windows.
-2. Right click the solution file within the Solution Explorer and select "Restore NuGet Packages"
+2. Right click the solution file within the Solution Explorer and select "Restore NuGet Packages".
+The option might not be available until a build is attempted and fails on account of missing NuGet packages.
 3. Build in Release mode for production use.

 ## Example command-line